Systems development life cycle: Phases

-Depending on source, the SDLC is described as different phases and using different terms.
+Depending on the source, the SDLC is described as having different phases and using different terms.
 Even so, there are common aspects.
 The following attempts to describe notable phases using notable terminology.
-The phases are somewhat ordered by the natural sequence of development although they can be overlapping and iterative.
+The phases are somewhat ordered by the natural sequence of development, although they can be overlapping and iterative.

 Conceptualization

 During conceptualization (a.k.a. conceptual design, system investigation, feasibility), options and priorities are considered.
-A feasibility study can determine whether the development effort is worthwhile via activities such as understanding user need, cost estimation, benefit analysis, and resource analysis.
+A feasibility study can determine whether the development effort is worthwhile via activities such as understanding user needs, cost estimation, benefit analysis, and resource analysis.
 A study should address operational, financial, technical, human factors, and legal/political concerns.

 Requirements analysis

-Requirements analysis (a.k.a. preliminary design) involves understanding the problem; what is needed.
-Often this involves engaging users to define the requirements and recording requirements in a document known as a requirements specification.
+Requirements analysis (a.k.a. preliminary design) involves understanding the problem and determining what is needed.
+Often this involves engaging users to define the requirements and recording them in a document known as a requirements specification.

 Design

 During the design phase (a.k.a. detail design), a solution is planned.
 The plan can include relatively high-level information such as describing the major components of the system.
-The plan can be include relatively low-level information such as describing functions, screen layout, business rules, and process flow.
+The plan can include relatively low-level information such as describing functions, screen layout, business rules, and process flow.
 The design phase is informed by the requirements of the system.
 The design must satisfy each requirement.
 The design may be recorded in textual documents as well as functional hierarchy diagrams, example screen images, business rules, process diagrams, pseudo-code, and data models.

 Construction

 During construction (a.k.a. implementation, production), the system is realized.
 Based on the design, hardware and software components are created and integrated.
 This phase includes testing sub-components, components and the integration of some components, but typically does not include testing at the complete system level.
-This phase may include the development of training materials including user manuals and help files.
+This phase may include the development of training materials, including user manuals and help files.